vinaykumar-kayyur/sonic-buildimage/README.md

 It is recommended to use clean targets to clean all packages that are built together, like dev packages for instance.
 In order to be more familiar with build process and make some changes to it, it is recommended to read this short [Documentation](README.buildsystem.md).

 ## Build debug dockers and debug SONiC installer image:
 SONiC build system supports building dockers and ONIE-image with debug tools and debug symbols, to help with live & core debugging.
-For details refer to [(SONiC Buildimage Guide)](https://github.com/sonic-net/sonic-buildimage/blob/master/README.buildsystem.md).
+For details refer to [SONiC Buildimage Guide](https://github.com/sonic-net/sonic-buildimage/blob/master/README.buildsystem.md).

 ## SAI Version
 Please refer to [SONiC roadmap](https://github.com/sonic-net/SONiC/wiki/Sonic-Roadmap-Planning) on the SAI version for each SONiC release.